 At this point, the secondary ignition system comes into play.
 The exact mechanism depends on if you have a ‘conventional’ system with a distributor, a more modern distributor-less system, or the newest coil-on-lug system, Advance Auto Parts explains.
 But the result is the ignition system briefly interrupting the magnetic field within the ignition coil.

 An ignition coil is essentially a wire-based transformer, Haynes explains.
 The simplest ones are made out of 2 coils of wire around an iron core.
 When the magnetic field gets cut off, it creates an electrical current between the inner and outer coils.
-This bumps the 12 volts from the battery into 50,000 volts, AutoZone reports, or even more.
+This bumps the 12 volts from the battery into 50,000 volts or even more.

 Why such a high voltage?
 Because that’s what powers the spark plugs.
 Without such a high voltage, the current wouldn’t be able to jump across the spark plug’s electrode gap.
 No jumping current, no spark.